Popular Kids' Camp: Scientists Raise New Safety Concerns

 Click the video below to watch our previous "Camp Cover-Up" report.

 This story began with another story.
-It was called "Camp Cover-up" and was part of NBC4's ongoing series "LA's Nuclear Secret," (PAST STORIES) beginning in 2015.
+It was called "Camp Cover-up" and was part of NBC4's ongoing series "LA's Nuclear Secret," beginning in 2015.

 After the story aired and generated concern among parents, one of the nation's largest Jewish newspapers--the Jewish Journal--contacted me with a question: Could I investigate and find out if children at Camp Alonim were safe?